-We deemed that the Group consisted of two components, being the Parent company and the Subsidiary.
-The Parent company was subject to a full scope audit, the other component was not significant to the Group and we carried out specific audit procedures over cash at bank balances.
+We deemed that the Group consisted of two components, being the Parent Company and the Subsidiary.
+The Parent Company was subject to a full scope audit, the other component was not significant to the Group but we carried out specific audit procedures over Revenue, Claims paid, Investments and Cash at Bank.